 Our majors have gone on to graduate study in Philosophy or law school at a range of excellent universities, including Berkeley, BYU, Duke, Harvard, Indiana University, University of Kansas, University of Michigan, Northern Illinois, University of Pittsburgh, Purdue, Texas A & M, the University of Arizona, the University of Chicago, the University of Utah, the University of Texas, and Yale.

 Recent USU Philosophy graduates have gone on to (indicates year of graduation):

 - Fully funded Ph.D.
-Program in Classics at University of Michigan (2016)
+Program in Classics and Philosophy at University of Michigan (2016)

 - Fully funded Ph.D.
 Program in History at Temple University (2016)